What is Infusible Ink?

 Can I make an Infusible Ink design that is larger than my Cricut EasyPress heat plate?

-This is not recommended.
+This is not recommended for most Cricut EasyPress models.
 Infusible Ink projects should receive a single application of heat.
 Applying heat in sections may result in unwanted marks in your finished project.
-For best results, we recommend keeping your Infusible Ink design smaller than your Cricut EasyPress heat plate.
+For best results with Cricut EasyPress and Cricut EasyPress 2, we recommend keeping your Infusible Ink design smaller than your heat plate.

 Why are transferred inks more vibrant on my final project than they were on the Infusible Ink Transfer Sheet before I applied heat?